replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster.md

-# Installing on an Existing Cluster
+# Online Installation in Existing Clusters

 This topic describes how to use Replicated to install an application on an existing Kubernetes cluster in an online environment.